Four Powerful Learning Modules

-In this part you clarify the values that guide how the team will work with each other and the people they serve.
+Clarify the values that guide how the team will work with each other and with the people they serve.

 Part 3: Establishing Team & Process Viability

-In this part you show to the team and anyone served by them, what makes your delivery process viable.
+Show to the team, and anyone served by them, what makes your delivery process viable.

 Learning Module 2